syrinecheriaa/sentiment-analysis-test/README.md

 2. A training notebook (that can be run on google colaboatory or on local machine) containing the training process of the different models that I tested.
 I also present in this notebook the results of the different models and choose the best one.
 3. An evaluation notebook in which I dig into the results returned by the best obtained model
 4. A source code of a python library that can be built and used to detect sentiments in text (can be found in the "sentiment_analysis" folder)
-5. An 'output.csv' file in the Data directory containing the results of the best model applied on the test dataset.
+5. An output file 'predictions.csv' contained in the Data directory with the results of the best model on the test dataset.

 ## Requirement
 * If you choose to run the notebooks on google colaboratory, you can just run the cells containing commands for libraries installation
-* If you run the notebooks on local machine, you can find all the required libraries in the 'requirement.txt'
+* If you run the notebooks on local machine, you can find all the required libraries in the file 'requirement.txt'
 * If you want to use the library please check the part **Build the library**

 ## Models' training